World Plants Logo

 Flower Description

 In March and April, the European white elm produces clusters of purplish-red blooms attached to peduncles by long, green pedicels measuring up to 2 cm in length.
-The flowers are usually perfect flowers containing 5-9 stamens and one appressed pistil with two small, white, stigmata.
-At the base of each flower is the purplish-red coloured calyx made of sepals fused together in which the pistil is contained, and the stamens protrude.
-It is an anemophilous tree that is pollinated by the wind and also allogamous, which will not cross pollinate with other elm species.
+The flowers are usually perfect flowers, containing 5-9 stamens and one appressed pistil with two small, white, stigmata.
+At the base of each flower is the purplish-red coloured calyx made of sepals fused together, in which the pistil is contained, and the stamens protrude.
+It is an anemophilous tree that is pollinated by the wind.
+It is also allogamous, which will not cross pollinate with other elm species.

 Fruit Description